atrayn1/AGILE-Share-AY25/README.md

 ```console
 foo@bar:../AGILE/app$ streamlit run agile.py
 ```
+## DONE

+- Resolve addresses from lat/long coordinates

 ## TODO

-- Resolve addresses from lat/long coordinates
+- Effectively and efficiently identify clusters
-- Get points of interest for a specific data point
+- Get areas of interest for a specific data point
-  -  to effectively and efficiently identify clusters
+- Name areas of interest by reverse geocoding
+  - centroid?

+## FUTURE

-- Distinguish frequently visited points of interest
+- Distinguish frequently visited areas of interest
-- Distinguish dwell addresses from points of interest
+- Distinguish dwell addresses from areas of interest
-- Distinguish workplace addresses from points of interest
+- Distinguish workplace addresses from areas of interest
+- Identify journeys and end-of-journeys